 5. They are in denial that any of this is their fault.

 This pertains to the guy who has zero self-awareness and plays the victim.
 His wife just left him and he has no idea why she wasn’t happy.
 He was a great husband, he wasn’t a drunk, he provided financially, and he wasn’t abusive.
-So, why did the bitch leave?
+So, why did she leave?
 He can find no fault in himself.
 Therefore, SHE becomes the problem.

 Maybe she begged him to go to counseling and he refused.
 Maybe he didn’t listen to her when she tried to talk to him but he thinks she is just dramatic, a spoiled brat.
 Nothing is his fault.
 So, he is “moving on” with his life and is going to be with a woman who truly appreciates him.
 In other words, the problem isn’t him, it’s his soon to be ex wife.

-I hate to generalize, but I will anyway.
-I think men and women grieve in very different ways.
+I think, generally speaking, that men and women grieve in very different ways.
 Women tend to take things more slowly and wait to get involved with other men after a divorce. (of course, there are many women out there who cheat and leave their husbands for another man, or who date immediately.)
 A lot of men use dating as a way to cope with the end of their marriage.
 Nothing is right or wrong and every situation is unique.
 But that’s my answer to a question I think countless women really want to know.